fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Friday, 12th of January at 6PM in Brechtbau room 035
+- Friday, 19th of January at 6PM in Brechtbau room 035

 ## Agenda for next time

-- ice skating in Reutlingen
-- new direction for the Fachschaft
-- new meeting time
-- draw up schedule for room 035

 ---